Analysis of a Generalized Expectation-Maximization Algorithm for Gaussian Mixture Models: A Control Systems Perspective

 The convergence of the EM algorithm is well-studied in the literature~\citep{wu1983convergence}, particularly in the context of determining the parameters of GMMs~\citep{JordanGMM}.
 Nonetheless, it is worth analyzing the EM algorithm as a dynamical system, and possibly gain insights that enable us to design more efficient variations of the EM algorithm.
-Therefore, in~\cite{romero2018convergence}, we proposed to change the perspectives on local optimizers and convergence of the EM algorithm by assessing, respectively, the equilibria and asymptotic stability (in the sense of Lyapunov) of a nonlinear dynamical system that represents the standard EM algorithm, through explicit use of discrete-time Lyapunov stability theory.
+Therefore, in~\cite{romero2018convergence}, the authors proposed to change the perspectives on local optimizers and convergence of the EM algorithm by assessing, respectively, the equilibria and asymptotic stability (in the sense of Lyapunov) of a nonlinear dynamical system that represents the standard EM algorithm, through explicit use of discrete-time Lyapunov stability theory.

-In this paper, we build upon the results in~\cite{romero2018convergence} and we propose to analyze a subclass of generalized EM (GEM) algorithms in the context of Gaussian mixture models, where the maximization step in the EM is replaced by an increasing step.
-We show that this subclass of GEM can be understood as a linear \mbox{time-invariant} (LTI) system with a feedback nonlinearity.
-Therefore, we explore some of its convergence properties by leveraging tools from robust control theory.
+In this paper, we build upon the recent work in~\cite{romero2018convergence} and propose to analyze a generalized EM (GEM) algorithm~\citep{Dempster1977maximum,neal1998view} in the context of Gaussian mixture models, where the maximization step in the EM is replaced by an increasing step.
+GEM algorithms have also been used in applications such as computer vision~\citep{fessler1995penalized} and noise estimation in communication channels~\citep{krisjansson2001joint}, and, in general, the study of the EM algorithm and its myriad variants constitute an active area of research~\citep{moon1996expectation,roche2011algorithm}.
+The main contributions of this work are as follows.
+First, we show that this GEM algorithm can be understood as a linear \mbox{time-invariant} (LTI) system with a feedback nonlinearity.
+Secondly, we explore some of its convergence properties by leveraging tools from robust control theory.
 Lastly, we explain how the proposed GEM can be designed, and present a pedagogical example to understand the advantages of the proposed approach.